geofflane/grails-constraints/README.markdown

     }

 ### validate closure (required) ###
 The validate closure is the main part of the algorithm where validation is performed.
-It should return true if the validation was successful and false if the validation did not succeed.
+It should return a value to indicate if the validation was successful.

+Successful validation is indicated by the return of:

+1. true
+2. null

+An unsuccessful validation is indicated by the return of:

+1. false
+2. A String which is used as the error message to show the user
+3. A Collection with first element being message code, and following elements being message parameters
+4. An Array with first element being message code, and following elements being message parameters

 The validate closure takes up to 3 parameters: